 | Integrated resource plan filings | The plans filed at the public utility commission that name the capacity a utility will solicit next, visible before the RFP drops. |

-It is automated monitoring of the channels where solar, wind, and storage offtake is solicited.
-The system pulls every new solicitation, uses AI to read the full RFP, classifies the technology and offtake type, scores it against the developer's technology, MW range, markets, and interconnection position, and delivers the qualified ones in a ranked daily digest.
-The team decides which to pursue.
+An AI bid discovery agent for solar, wind, and storage developers is automated monitoring of every channel where renewable solicitations are posted.
+The AI bid discovery agent pulls each new RFP, reads it in full, classifies the technology and offtake type, scores it against the developer's technology, MW range, markets, and interconnection position, and delivers the qualified renewable solicitations in a ranked daily digest.

-Omni Online Strategies, a full service AI automation agency.
-We build and operate the agent as a managed n8n system connected to the channels you are eligible to bid into, tune the scoring to your technology, MW range, markets, and interconnection position, and deliver the qualified solicitations to your inbox.
-Your team decides which to pursue.
+Omni Online Strategies, a full service AI automation agency, builds the AI bid discovery agent for renewable energy.
+We build and operate it as a managed n8n system connected to the channels you are eligible to bid into, tune the scoring to your technology, MW range, markets, and interconnection position, and deliver the qualified solicitations to your inbox.